-- Hypertrophic scars: These are raised, red scars that are similar to keloids (see below), but do not extend beyond the original injury site.
+Hypertrophic scars: These are red scars that rise above the skin.
+They do not spread beyond the spot where the injury occurred.
 Possible treatments include steroid injections and laser surgery.

-- Keloids: These scars protrude from the skin and extend beyond the original injury site and are due to overproduction of certain cells.
-Over time, keloids may affect mobility.
-Possible treatments include surgical scar removal, laser surgery or steroid injections.
+Keloids: These scars jut out from the skin and spread beyond the spot where the injury occurred.
+They are caused by the overproduction of certain cells.
+Over time, keloids may affect mobility (ability to move).
+Possible treatments include surgery, laser surgery, radiation, or steroid injections.
 Smaller keloids can be removed with cryotherapy (freezing therapy using liquid nitrogen).
-You can also prevent keloid formation by using pressure treatment, silicone gel.
+You can also prevent keloids by using pressure treatment, silicone gel.
 Keloids are more common in darker skin types, specifically people of African or Asian descent.

-- Contracture scars: These scars typically occur after the skin is burned.
-They cause tightening (contracting) of the skin that can impair the ability to move.
-These can happen after a burn.
-Additionally, this type of scar may go deeper to affect muscles and nerves.
+Contracture scars: These scars typically occur after the skin is burned.
+They cause tightening (contracting) of the skin that can reduce the ability to move.
+This type of scar can go into muscles and nerves.

-- Acne scars: Any type of acne can leave behind scars.
-There are many types of acne scars, ranging from deep pits to scars that are angular or wavelike in appearance.
+Acne scars: Any type of acne can leave behind scars.
+There are many types of acne scars, and they can be shallow or quite deep.
 Treatment depends on the type of scars.

-Over-the-counter or prescription creams, ointments, or gels: These products may reduce scars that are caused from surgical incisions, other injuries or wounds.
-If you are under the care of a dermatologist or plastic surgeon, ask your physician for recommendations.
-Treatment options include corticosteroids or antihistamine creams if your scars cause itching and are sensitive.
-Likewise, if you are have scarring as a result of acne, you should ask your dermatologist for specific recommendations for treatment of the acne and type of scarring.
+Over-the-counter or prescription creams, ointments, or gels: These products may reduce scars that are caused by surgical incisions (cuts) or other injuries or wounds.
+If you are under the care of a dermatologist or plastic surgeon, ask your doctor for recommendations.
+Treatment options include corticosteroids or antihistamine creams (if your scars are sensitive and cause itching).
 Your doctor may also recommend intralesional steroid injections, pressure dressings, or silicone gel sheeting to prevent acne scars and to help treat existing scars.

-Surgical scar removal: There are many options under this category, depending on your particular case, including skin grafts, excision or laser surgery.
-When looking into surgery, discuss with your doctor whether you will have local anesthesia with an oral sedative or general anesthesia.
-If you’ve recently undergone plastic, cosmetic, or other surgery that has caused your scars, it is best that you wait at least one year before making a decision about scar removal treatment.
+Surgery: There are many options under this category, including skin grafts, excision (removal), or laser surgery.
+When looking into surgery, discuss with your doctor whether you will have local anesthesia with an oral sedative, or general anesthesia.
+If you’ve recently had plastic, cosmetic, or other surgery that has caused your scars, it is best to wait at least one year before making a decision about scar removal treatment.
 Many scars fade and become less noticeable over time.

-Injections: In the case of protruding scars such as keloids or hypertrophic scars, your doctor may elect to use steroid injections to flatten the scars.
-Such injections can be used as a stand-alone treatment or in conjunction with other treatments.
+Injections: In the case of protruding scars such as keloids or hypertrophic scars, your doctor may choose to use steroid injections to flatten the scars.
+Such injections can be used as a stand-alone treatment, or in combination with other treatments.

-Laser surgery: Vascular (blood vessel) specific lasers may be used to lighten flat or raised scars that are pink to purple in color.
+Laser surgery: Vascular (blood vessel)-specific lasers may be used to lighten flat or raised scars that are pink to purple in color.
 Vascular laser treatment may also help flatten raised scars.
 A carbon dioxide ablative laser can also be used to treat different types of scars.